buddhist-uni/buddhist-uni.github.io/_content/articles/anuruddha-sutta_ireland.md

 ---

 > By the ariya, the cessation of sakkaya is seen as happiness.
 This is the reverse of the outlook of the entire world!

+Some explanitory comments on [SN 9.6](/content/canon/sn9.6) and on how the enlightened see the world.